lyteword/kjv/revelation/chapter-1.md

 <sup>7</sup> Behold, he cometh with clouds; and every eye shall see him, and they *also* which pierced him: and all kindreds of the earth shall wail because of him.
 Even so, Amen.

-<sup>8</sup> I am Alpha and Omega , the beginning and the ending , saith the Lord, which is, and which was, and which is to come, the Almighty.
+<sup>8</sup> I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty.

 <sup>9</sup> I John, who also am your brother, and companion in tribulation, and in the kingdom and patience of Jesus Christ, was in the isle that is called Patmos, for the word of God, and for the testimony of Jesus Christ.

 <sup>10</sup> I was in the Spirit on the Lord’s day, and heard behind me a great voice, as of a trumpet,

-<sup>11</sup> Saying, I am Alpha and Omega , the first and the last : and, What thou seest , write in a book , and send *it* unto the seven churches which are in Asia ; unto Ephesus , and unto Smyrna , and unto Pergamos , and unto Thyatira , and unto Sardis , and unto Philadelphia , and unto Laodicea .
+<sup>11</sup> Saying, I am Alpha and Omega, the first and the last: and, What thou seest, write in a book, and send *it* unto the seven churches which are in Asia; unto Ephesus, and unto Smyrna, and unto Pergamos, and unto Thyatira, and unto Sardis, and unto Philadelphia, and unto Laodicea.

 <sup>12</sup> And I turned to see the voice that spake with me.
 And being turned, I saw seven golden candlesticks;